khanson66/NSA-Codebreaker-2021/README.md

 }
 ```

-the docker component added by PANIC is call build_test.sh (see below)
+then docker component added by PANIC is call build_test.sh (see below)

 ```bash
 #!/bin/bash